 MAX BMW has a good exploded view diagram of the Pulse Air components in their parts fiche.

-Filtered air is sucked from the air box into the exhaust manifold in the head via the air intake manifold.
-This is a metal tube with a rubber hose about mid-way along it’s length that connects to the air box next to the carburetor inlet and underneath the head behind the exhaust pipe nut.
+Filtered air is sucked from the air box into the exhaust ports in the heads via the air intake tubes, one for each cylinder, where it is used to burn any unburned fuel and to reduce CO in the exhaust.
+The air intake tube consists two metal tubes connected with a rubber hose about mid-way along it’s length.
+One metal tube connects to the air box next to the carburetor inlet and the other metal tube connects to a threaded port underneath the head behind the exhaust pipe nut.

-I unscrew the nut at the air box to remove that end of the air intake manifold.
+I unscrew the nut at the air box to remove that end of the air intake tube.

 Then I hold onto the air valve while I remove the nut holding it to the airbox.
-The air valves are the two bronze color cylinders inside the air box connected together with plastic pipe as shown below.
+The air valves are the two bronze color cylinders inside the air box connected together with rubber hose as shown below.

-When the air valve senses a high vacuum in the carburetor intake manifold, it opens to allow filtered air to be sucked down the air intake manifold into the exhaust manifold.
+When the air valve senses a high vacuum in the carburetor venturi, it opens to allow filtered air to be sucked down the air intake manifolds on each carburetor into the exhaust ports.

-After removing the air intake manifold connections on both sides, I lift out the two air valves and their plastic tube.
+After removing the air intake pipe connections on both sides, I lift out the two air valves and the rubber hose connecting them.

-Next, I remove the other end of the air intake manifold from the head.
+I remove the other end of the air intake tube from the head by unscrewing the coupling nut.

 Mine unscrews very easily, but they can be stuck tight due to galling, and carbon build up in the exhaust manifold.

-Here is the air intake manifold and the plug that goes into the head.
+Here is the air intake tube showing the two metal pipes, the rubber hose joining them in the middle, and the plug that goes into the head.

 Remove Oil Breather Hoses

 The oil breather hoses are also inside the air box.
 One of mine has split so I am replacing both hoses.
-If yours are in good condition, you don’t have to touch them to upgrade the Pulse Air system as the oil breather is not part of this system.
+If yours are in good condition, you don’t have to touch them to upgrade the Pulse Air system as the oil breather is not part of Pulse Air system.

 These hoses connect from the bottom of the carburetor and go into the airbox to a tee fitting.
 A single hose from the tee goes to the left side air valve.
-The intake manifold vacuum opens the air valves so filtered air can be pulled by the exhaust manifold vacuum into the exhaust manifold.
+The carburetor venturi vacuum opens the air valves so filtered air can be pulled by the exhaust manifold vacuum into the exhaust manifold.

 I pull the hoses back inside the top engine cover.
 When I rebuild the engine, I’ll pull the air box and completely remove them.